0x3f1opusexpavotelos/blog/docs/deploy/dns-register.md

-`google.com`: root domain(zone apex)
+`google.com`: root domain(also known as bare, naked domain,zone apex)

 `google` associated with the organization name,domain is bought

 DOMAIN-SUFFIX(also known as top level domains)`.com`indicate the type of domain, in this case, it is for commercial or business purpose domain.